curtismu7/manualDeployFacile/docs/mkdocs/docs/sso-myping.md

 4. Add Administrator User(s) - add the values (see below) to the Users
 5. Create new Connections

+This can be done for a Single Admin --> Multiple Envs, or for a seperate Admin Env where you want Branding \ different Policy for the Administrators

 ### Directory Settings

 * Directory (Settings --> Directory --> Attributes)